‘The Masked Singer’ Producer Teases A-List Talent For Season 2

 Plestis also revealed that while he would love to get an A-list star like Ryan Reynolds on the show—the actor actually competed on the Korean version of The Masked Singer—he doesn’t think the star would be open to doing it again.
 But the showrunner added that he would welcome Barack Obama to the Fox reality show.
 Let’s face it, the former president does know how to sing.

-As for those familiar masks from season 1, it sounds like they will be retired—at least for the competition portion of The Masked Singer 2.
+As for those familiar masks from Season 1, it sounds like they will be retired—at least for the competition portion of The Masked Singer Season 2.

 In an interview on the Best of Shows podcast, Plestis teased “a whole new batch of characters” next season and every season after, but promised that some of the beloved older characters like Monster and Hippo could make a return in a new way.